UserUNP/sparkscript/README.md

 \> Read from template data with `require( ).default.from( )`. (wont work until bl_tag is implemented)
 \> ~~Read & compile from Spark file, buffer or string.~~ **_till spkc v2 gets an official release._**
 \> Easy to use template editor.

+## Actiondump
+You might need to specify the actiondump using the `setActionDump` function that's in default export.
+Or use the `codeDump` file that exports all actiondump related functions into a default object, simply import the file:
+`const codeDump = require("sparkscript/core/codeDump");` or `import codeDump from "sparkscript/core/codeDump";`

 # Build from source